partykit/partykit/apps/docs/src/content/docs/tutorials/add-partykit-to-a-nextjs-app/3-hook-up-data-to-the-server.md

 description: In this step you will connect UI and the PartyKit server
 ---

-In the previous step you've set up the PartyKit server to handle messages.In this step you will connect it to the UI.
+In the previous step, you've set up the PartyKit server to handle messages.
+In this step, you will connect it to the UI.
 When the user submits the poll form, the Next.js app will send it to your PartyKit server.

 ## Connect the poll form